wildlyinaccurate/jekyll-responsive-image/README.md

 ### 1. Install the gem

+Note: If you are using Windows, you will need to install the [`https://imagemagick.org/script/download.php`](ImageMagick Binary) first before installing the `jekyll-responsive-image` gem.
+Be sure the option for adding it to the system path is selected.

 Either add `jekyll-responsive-image` to your Gemfile, or run the following command to install the gem:

 ```